 That policy change, implemented in June 2018 and discontinued in December, required fingerprint background checks of all household members of a relative seeking to sponsor a child in U.S. custody.
 Previously, only the sponsor was required to be fingerprinted.
 Officials have since said they do not believe it improved the vetting process for sponsor families.

 Policies by the Trump administration — in particular, those that led families to be separated – received repeated criticism during Wednesday's hearing.
-They were implemented during the tenure of former White House Chief of Staff John Kelly, who in Aprilof the company that operates the Homestead facility, Caliburn International.
+They were implemented during the tenure of former White House Chief of Staff John Kelly, who in April joined the board of directors of the company that operates the Homestead facility, Caliburn International.
 That relationship, which was first reported by CBS News, was also criticized during the hearing.